 But First: Know That It’s Ok to Take Time Off For YOU

 It’s important to know that it’s ok to take a day to take care of yourself.
 Taking care of your mental health is something you can do on a daily basis but sometimes you need to take a full day off from work and other responsibilities in order to give yourself the care that you need.
-It’s important to acknowledge that for some, it can be challenging to express the need to take a mental health day to an employer, as there may not be support in place for this necessary request.
+With that said, we know it’s not always easy to ask for support.
+It can be challenging to express the need to take a mental health day to an employer, as there may not be support in place for this necessary request.
 I want you to know that it is only appropriate and completely fair to request the day off when your mental health is suffering.
 In fact, it is necessary.
 You need to take care of your mental health in order to be healthy and effective in anything that you do.

 What is a Mental Health Day?